 This Day in History: 0000-01-02

-Later he explains that this power comes through the promises of God throughout the Bible.
-He says, it is those promises that enable us to escape the world’s corruption and share in His divine nature!
+This chapter of 2 Peter goes on to explain that this power comes through the promises of God throughout the Bible.
+Peter explains it is those promises that enable us to escape the world’s corruption and share in Christ’s divine nature!

 The Bible is so important, and such a precious gift!
 Let’s never take it for granted!
 Let’s be people of God, empowered to live godly lives because we have covered ourselves completely in the promises of the Bible!
 Let’s start today by reading the whole chapter of 2 Peter 1 and taking the time to stop and thank God for His precious Word.
 Let’s ask Him to speak to us today through this beautiful chapter and to teach us and guide us into His truth!
 What a gift He has given us!